dawsers/hyprscroller/README.md

 Columns are generally aligned in automatic mode, always making the active one visible, and trying to make at least the previously focused one visible too if it fits the viewport, if not, the one adjacent on the other side.
-However, you can always align any column to the *center*, *left* or *right* of the monitor, for example center a column for easier reading, regardless of what happens to the other columns.
+However, you can always align any column to the *center*, *left* or *right* of the monitor (in *row* mode), or *up* (top), *down* (bottom) or to the *center* in *column* mode.
+For example center a column for easier reading, regardless of what happens to the other columns.
 As soon as you change focus or move a column, the alignment is lost.

-`alignwindow` takes a parameter: `l` or `left`, `r` or `right`, and `c` or `center` or `centre`.
+`alignwindow` takes a parameter: `l` or `left`, `r` or `right`, `c` or `center` or `centre`, `u` or `up` and `d` or `down`.

+To use *right* or *left* you need to be in *row* mode, and to use *up* or *down* in *column* mode. *center* behaves differently depending on the mode.
+In *row* mode it aligns the active column to the center of the monitor.
+In *column* mode, it aligns the active window within its column, to a centered position.

 ## Admit/Expel

 You can create columns of windows using `admitwindow`.
-It takes the active window and moves it to the column left of its current one.
+It takes the active window and moves it to the column left of its current one, right under the active window in that column.

-To expel any window from its current column and position it in a new column on its right, use `expelwindow`.
+To expel any window from its current column and position it in a new column to its right, use `expelwindow`.

 ## Fitting the Screen

-When you have a ultra-wide monitor or the default column widths don't fit your workflow, you can use manual resizing, but it is sometimes slow and tricky.
+When you have a ultra-wide monitor, one in a vertical position, or the default column widths or window heights don't fit your workflow, you can use manual resizing, but it is sometimes slow and tricky.

+`scroller:fitsize` works in two different ways, depending on the active mode.

-`scroller:fitwidth` allows you to re-fit the columns you want to the screen extents.
-It accepts an argument related to the columns it will try to fit.
-The new width of each column will be proportional to its previous width relative to the other columns affected.
+It allows you to re-fit the columns (*row* mode) or windows (*column* mode) you want to the screen extents.
+It accepts an argument related to the columns/windows it will try to fit.
+The new width/height of each column/window will be proportional to its previous width or height, relative to the other columns or windows affected.

-1. `active`: It is similar to maximize, it will fit the active column.
+1. `active`: It is similar to maximize, it will fit the active column/window.
-2. `visible`: All the currently fully or partially visible columns will be resized to fit the screen.
+2. `visible`: All the currently fully or partially visible columns/windows will be resized to fit the screen.
-3. `all`: All the columns in the row will be resized to fit.
+3. `all`: All the columns in the row or windows in the column will be resized to fit.
-4. `toend`: All the columns from the focused one to the end of the row will be affected.
+4. `toend`: All the columns or windows from the focused one to the end of the row/column will be affected.
-5. `tobeg` or `tobeginning`: All the columns from the focused on to the beginning of the row will now fit the screen.
+5. `tobeg` or `tobeginning`: All the columns/windows from the focused one to the beginning of the row/column will now fit the screen.

 ## Overview